creoapp/documentation/docs/creo/flex.md

-CREO adopts the widely used [Yoga](https://yogalayout.com/docs) library for advanced and dynamic layouts.
+Creo adopts the widely used [Yoga](https://yogalayout.com/docs) library for advanced and dynamic layouts.
 This library implements **flex-box** a rinomated multi-platform layout engine adapted from the web world to help solving layout of complex interfaces across different screen size and idioms (ie. ios, ipad, landscape, portrait).

-**Note:** in CREO the yoga engine coexistes with the iOS Autoresizing masks and nothing change for developers satisfied by the autosize layout engine.
-Even better, from CREO 2.x they also get **supports for the safe area** to properly support the new top-notch and rounded corners.
+**Note:** in Creo the yoga engine coexistes with the iOS Autoresizing masks and nothing change for developers satisfied by the autosize layout engine.
+Even better, from Creo 2.x they also get **supports for the safe area** to properly support the new top-notch and rounded corners.

-## Thinking Flex
+### Thinking Flex

 The most important difference of **flex** (from now the abbreviation of flexbox) with the autosize mask is how you have to think about creating your interfaces.